szilard/benchm-ml/README.md

 Variables needed to be one-hot encoded (which is more involved than for R) and for *n* = 10M doing this exhausted all the memory.

+To make it clear, this does not mean Python is better than R for machine learning.
+It has nothing to do with R/Python it has to do with the C/Fortran implementation of the tree training algorithm used in the randomForest R package vs the scikit-learn library.
+In fact as we'll see later, R's GBM package is better than Python's for boosting.

 The [H2O](2-rf/4-h2o.R) implementation is fast, memory efficient and uses all cores.
 It deals with categorical variables automatically.
 The accuracy for *n* = 100K and 1M is lower than for the Python version.